LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 Lukas von Hohnhorst

 Here's what makes the LSAT unique: It's entirely learnable.
 The LSAT doesn't test legal knowledge, current events, or vocabulary.
 It tests logic, reasoning, and reading comprehension—skills that can be systematically developed through practice.
-Students who invest 250-400 hours of focused preparation typically improve their scores by 10-15+ points.
-Some improve by 20+ points.

 But there's a catch: LSAT improvement is not linear.
 You might study for 50 hours and improve 5 points, then study another 50 hours and improve only 1 point.
 Then suddenly, after 150 hours, everything clicks and you jump 8 points.
 This pattern—slow grind followed by breakthrough—frustrates many students.
 The solution?
 Track every hour, trust the process, and stay consistent even when progress seems slow.

 This guide will show you exactly how to prepare for the LSAT using evidence-based study strategies, optimal time allocation, and systematic progress tracking.
+For a broader overview of exam preparation timelines, see our guide on How Long Should You Study for an Exam?

-ℹ️ About the LSAT
+ℹ️About the LSAT

 The LSAT is a standardized test required for admission to ABA-accredited law schools.
 It consists of multiple-choice sections testing logical and analytical reasoning, reading comprehension, and an unscored writing sample.
 Scores range from 120–180, with a median around 150–152.

-Understanding the LSAT: Format and Scoring
+Understanding the LSAT: format and scoring

 The LSAT has evolved.
 As of August 2024, it consists of: